-Music Therapy is particularly valuable in supporting people with dementia.
-Research shows that the part of the brain that responds to music is the longest lasting.
+Our music therapists work with older people with a range of mental health needs, including loneliness, depression and anxiety, as well as dementia.
+Music therapy can be particularly valuable in supporting people with dementia, as research shows that the part of the brain that responds to music is the longest lasting.
 A person may be able to play, sing, appreciate and respond to music even after most other faculties have gone.
 Music and singing songs may be an enjoyable satisfying experience, which aids memory recall and helps people to reconnect with their loved ones, as well as with parts of their life history and identity.
 Music therapy sessions include songs and musical activities tailor-made to the needs and background of the client.

-Music Therapy for people with dementia can be individual or group-based.
-Sessions may take place at our RMT Centres or in care homes and day centres in the community.
+Music therapy for people with dementia can be individual or group-based.
+Sessions may take place at our RMT Bases or in care homes and day centres in the community.

 The aims of music therapy for adults with dementia include:

 - Supporting communication and meaningful interpersonal contact

 - Working with emotional themes such as grief and loss

 We provide music therapy services for older adults in RMT centres, at their home, in care homes and day centres, as well as online.

 “She has helped him to maintain elements in his life which he would otherwise have lost and celebrate the skills which he still has.
 Although music is Dad’s passion and he adores singing with Olivia, the service that is offered runs far deeper than that and Dad is more able to verbalise his feelings.
 No one else really talks to him about what is going on and to bridge that professional gap has been a lifesaver.”